 Line marking reinstatement

 Line marking must be applied within 48 hours of applying surfacing or in the case of ship seal within 48 hours of the surface being swept.
-If the road is not open to normal traffic, this may be delayed but it must be carried out before the road is opened to normal traffic.
-A re-mark may be required prior to vesting depending on wear and deterioration of the markings.
+If the road is not open to the public, this may be delayed but it must be carried out before the road is opened.
+A re-mark may be required prior to vesting, depending on wear and deterioration of the marking and monitored during defects liability period.

 Berms